 If you are experiencing a mental health emergency, please dial 911 or go to your nearest emergency room.

-Please see Counseling and Psychological Services’ COVID Care page for resources in the areas of:
+Please see Counseling and Psychological Services’ COVID Care page for staff and student resources in the areas of:

 - General Mental Health and Wellness

 - Anxiety, Worry, and Stress

 - Sleep, Nutrition, and Exercise